matthiasries/wait_for-sh/README.md

 if no command is given "wait_for" just returns an exit status code after finishing.

+NETCATPATH

+    wait_for is looking for netcat, nc.openbsd, nc.traditional, or nc in PATH.
+    If the binary has a different name it can be enforced by setting the environment variable NETCATCMD export NETCATCMD=/usr/local/bin/netcat.bin

 EXAMPLES

     wait_for myserver scp file root@myserver:/folder/  || echo "Timeout. myserver not reachable"